jzhlena/ttihp-hamming-code/docs/deliverable.md

 - **Decoder Syndrome Calculation:**
   Initial syndrome logic did not correctly identify error locations for certain bit flips.
 Cynthia traced the issue to parity bit mapping and corrected the assignment logic.

-- **Multiple Driver Warnings:**
-  Helena found that multiple assignments to the same wire caused simulation X values.
-We resolved this by consolidating assignments into a single statement.

 - **Testbench Synchronization:**
   Both partners worked together to align the testbench with the FSM timing, ensuring inputs and outputs were sampled in the correct states.